DAO Crypto Tokens: What, Why And How To Buy

 Decentralized, Automated And Transparent

 The decentralized and transparent nature of DAO gives its members full ownership to maintain the protocol.
 Moreover, DAOs are automated – thanks to smart contracts – and decisions are executed automatically.
-Compared to traditional companies, DAOs eliminate all third-party transaction costs and the organization only “pays” for existing on the blockchain, thereby increasing their profit margins.
+Compared to traditional companies, DAOs eliminate all third-party transaction costs and the organization only “pays” for existing on the blockchain, which can increase their profit margins.

 Decision-making power in the organization is given to each token holder.
 This power is proportional to the tokens held by a member, but it doesn't give them more rights or privileges.
 Token holders have the right to effect changes that further develop the protocol, which makes it a rewarding and truly democratized space.